Sage/streamlinejs/README.md

 Option 4 is reserved for advanced scenarios where the code is transformed on the fly.

-There an alternative to running your application with `node-streamline`: you can call `require('streamline')` from your main script and then run it with `node`.
+There is an alternative to running your application with `node-streamline`: you can call `require('streamline')` from your main script and then run it with `node`.
 Modules that are required (directly or indirectly) by your main script will be transformed on demand.